 \subsection{Credible region under contracts with delay}

-From the previous subsection we know that for every point $(u^b,u^g)$ on the upper boundary there exists a pair $(c,t^\star)$, with $c>\overline{c_b}$, such that under the contract $(\theta\equiv 0,dD_s=c{\bf 1}_{\{s\geq t^\star\}}ds)$ we have $U_t^b(\theta,D)=u^b$ and $U_t^g(\theta,D)=u^g$.
-As explained in \ref{lumpsum}, if we consider the contract $(\theta, D^\ell)$ with an additional initial lump-sum payment, the incentives of the banks will not change and the new value functions of the agents will be $U_t^b(\theta,D^\ell)=u^b+\rho_b \ell$, $U_t^g(\theta,D)=u^g+\rho_g \ell$.
-Therefore under short-term contracts with delay which reach the upper boundary and lump-sum payments, all the subregion of the credible set delimited by the lines shown in Figure \ref{crdelay} can be reached.
-We will not enter into details but it can be proved that under all the short-term contracts with delay (not only the ones who reach the upper boundary) and lump-sum payments, the subregion of the credible set which can be reached is exactly the same.
+From the previous subsection we know that for every point $(u^b,u^g)$ on the upper boundary there exists a pair $(c,t^\star)$, with $c>\bar{c}_b$, such that under the contract $(\theta\equiv 0,\; \mathrm{d}D_s=c{\bf 1}_{\{s\geq t^\star\}}\mathrm{d}s)$ we have $U_t^b(\theta,D)=u^b$ and $U_t^g(\theta,D)=u^g$.
+As explained in Section \ref{lumpsum}, if we consider the contract $(\theta, D^\ell)$ with an additional initial lump--sum payment, the incentives of the banks will not change and the new value functions of the agents will be $U_t^b(\theta,D^\ell)=u^b+\rho_b \ell$, $U_t^g(\theta,D)=u^g+\rho_g \ell$.
+Therefore under short--term contracts with delay which reach the upper boundary and lump--sum payments, all the subregion of the credible set delimited by the lines shown in Figure \ref{crdelay} can be reached.
+We will not enter into details but it can be proved that under all the short--term contracts with delay (not only the ones who reach the upper boundary) and lump-sum payments, the subregion of the credible set which can be reached is exactly the same.
 When there is only one loan left, this region is equal to the whole credible set but when $j>1$ the credible set is strictly bigger due to the pair of utilities that can be achieved in situations when $\theta \not\equiv 0$.